Supporting staff to get vaccinated

 Any decision after that discussion should be put in writing, for example in a workplace policy.
 It must also be in line with the organisation's existing disciplinary and grievance policy and follow discrimination law.

 It’s a good idea for the employer to get legal advice before bringing in a vaccine policy.

 If someone does not want to be vaccinated, the employer should listen to their concerns.

-Some people may have health reasons, for example they could get an allergic reaction to the vaccine, or they're pregnant.
+Some people may have health reasons, for example if they will have an allergic reaction to the vaccine.